Ceiling Fans Home /

 Luxe Eco (NEW)

-Here's a great YouTube video that does a decent job of explaining the basics of Summer/Winter operation of a ceiling fan.
-The video features an older Casablanca Delta II ceiling fan which
+Here are a couple YouTube videos that do a decent job of explaining the basics of Summer/Winter operation of a ceiling fan.

 on the market, and one of the best choices for fans that are used in both summer and winter.
 My only criticism of this video is the recommendation to use the fan on medium speed...I